francesNLP/MappingChange/README.md

 - Analyze the evolution of geographical and cultural narratives
 - Compare local descriptions in the Gazetteers with national perspectives in the Encyclopaedia Britannica
 - Link and cluster places across editions and sources using NLP and semantic matching
-- The extracted articles will be integrated into [Frances](http://www.frances-ai.com), an AI-driven platform for historical text analysis hosted at the Edinburgh International Data Facility (EIDF).
+- The extracted articles are integrated into [Frances](http://www.frances-ai.com).

 ## 📖 Cite This Resource